PE & Sports Funding

 When planning how we will spend the PE & Sport Premium, we reference the five key indicators recommended by the DfE, Association for Physical Education and the Youth Sports Trust in our PE & Sport Premium Plan.

-Key indicator 1: The engagement of all pupils in regular physical activity.
-(The Chief Medical Officer guidelines
+Key indicator 2: The engagement of all pupils in regular physical activity – Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school.

-Key indicator 2: The profile of PE and sport being raised across the school as a tool for whole-school improvement.
+Key indicator 3: The profile of PESSPA being raised across the school as a tool for whole school improvement

 Key indicator 4: Broader experience of a range of sports and activities offered to all pupils.